 Some PsyD programs require students to complete a written dissertation or thesis.
 Those that do will require the dissertation or thesis to address an applied clinical problem.

 Most PsyD programs do not require submission of a dissertation or thesis.
-Instead, a PsyD student is required to complete an internship (also referred to as a practicum) and carry out clinical work at the end of their program.
+Instead, a PsyD student is required to complete an internship (also referred to as a practicum) and carry out clinical work at the end of their doctorate degree program.
 These internships are typically a year long and assess your clinical skills in a professional practice on actual patients.

 What Jobs Can You Get With a PsyD?